Artemio Ricarte: Wartime and Ricarte's return to the Philippines

-Ricarte and Benigno Ramos
+Ricarte and the Makapili

-Sometime in November 1944, Gen. Artemio Ricarte informed his wife, Agueda that President Jose P. Laurel and his cabinet would have a meeting in Baguio with high-ranking Japanese officials and that he had to be present there.
+Sometime in November 1944, Ricarte informed his wife, Agueda, that President Jose P. Laurel and his cabinet would have a meeting in Baguio with high-ranking Japanese officials and that he had to be present there.
 He would tell her further that in case he had to stay longer in Baguio, he would send for his family to join him.

 Before he left Baguio, Benigno Ramos, the leader-founder of Makapili, invited him over to his place (now the site of Christ the King Church in Quezon City).
 He went there together with his granddaughter Ma.
 Luisa D. Fleetwood.
 While they were having their lunch, Ramos asked him to sign up as a member of the Makapili Organization.
-Gen. Ricarte, refused.
+Ricarte refused.
 He told Ramos that he did not have to sign up with the said organization in order to prove his patriotism and loyalty to his people.
 He added that he was already physically frail and could not carry out large tasks anymore.
 However, he gave the approval and blessing to establish the organization to counter the impending American invasion.